Scale-discretised ridgelet transform on the sphere: Evaluation

 \subsection{Simulations}

-We simulate band-limited test signals on the sphere defined by uniformly random spherical harmonic coefficients $\sshc{\f}{\el}{\m}{\spin}$ with real and imaginary parts distributed in the interval $[-1,1]$.
-For $\el+\spin$ odd we set harmonic coefficients to zero to satisfy the symmetry condition required for invertibility of the spherical Radon and ridgelet transforms, which for scalar signals corresponds to antipodal signals.
+We simulate band-limited test signals on the sphere defined by uniformly random spherical harmonic coefficients $\sshc{\f}{\el}{\m}{\spin}$ with real and imaginary components in $[-1,1]$.
+For $\el+\spin$ odd we set harmonic coefficients to zero to satisfy the antipodal symmetry condition required for inversion.
 We then compute an inverse spherical harmonic transform to recover a band-limited signal on the sphere.
 A forward spherical ridgelet transform is then performed, followed by an inverse transform to synthesise the original signal from its ridgelet coefficients.
-Ten simulated signals are considered for band-limits from $\elmax=32$ to $\elmax=512$, although the spherical ridgelet transform can be computed up to band-limits of at least $\elmax=4096$ (\cf\ \cite{mcewen:fssht}).
+Ten simulated signals are considered for range of band-limits $\elmax$ are considered (band-limits of at least $\elmax=4096$ are feasible; \cf\ \cite{mcewen:fssht}).
 All numerical experiments are performed on a 2011 Macbook Air, with a 1.8$\:$GHz Intel Core i7 processor and 4$\:$GB of RAM.
+Note that all numerical and computational results are identical when considering spin signals.